zachhall/TDDDay2/TDD Day 2 Notes.md

 Improvements:

 1. Limit the number of attempts
+2. Throw an exception if the user enters a number over 100
+3. Throw an exception if the user enters a negative number or 0
-2. Keep track of the user's win/loss record
+4. Keep track of the user's win/loss record
-3. Give points to the user based on number of attempts until guessed correctly
+5. Give points to the user based on number of attempts until guessed correctly

 ### String Calculator Improvement